someguynamedjosh/nodespeak/design/language.md

 ### Using Template Types In The Body
 Using a question mark internally declares a new type, which you can use like any other type name.
-(This is why `T` can be used without a question mark as the output of our example function.)
-For example, consider this overly verbose addition function:
+(This is why `T` can be used without a question mark as the output of our example macro.)
+For example, consider this overly verbose addition macro:
 ```rust
 fn overly_verbose_addition(T? input1, T? input2):T {
     T result = input1 + input2;